-Police investigate discovery of body in Trenton
+Sheriffs identify body of woman found in Trenton

-Hancock County authorities are investigating the discovery of a body in Trenton on Wednesday.
+Hancock County authorities are investigating the discovery of a body Wednesday.

-The body was found on the mudflats off Goose Cove at around 9:40 a.m, according to the Hancock County Sheriff’s Office.
+The body of Barbara Graves, 88, of Trenton, was found on the shore adjacent to the Oak Point Road in Trenton at about 9:40 a.m.
+It was originally reported as being on the mudflats off Goose Cove, according to the Hancock County Sheriff’s Office.

-The investigation is continuing with assistance from Maine Marine Patrol.
+The death does not appear to be suspicious, according to the sheriff’s office.
+The investigation is continuing with assistance from the Maine State Medical Examiners Office.

 Trenton is a Hancock County town that connects via bridge to Bar Harbor and borders Union River Bay, Mount Desert Narrows, and Western and Eastern Bay.